-College is now a six-figure investment for many families.
-The average cost of a four-year private college or university is nearly $35,000 a year, according to The College Board.
-Meanwhile, public in-state and out-of-state institutions range from about $10,000 to over $25,000 annually.
+College may become a six-figure investment for many families.
+The average cost for tuition and fees at a four-year private college or university is nearly $38,000 a year, according to the College Board.
+Meanwhile, tuition and fees for public in-state and out-of-state institutions range from about $10,500 to over $27,000 annually.

 When you consider that the current U.S. median household income is around $59,000, that means many families will have to plan carefully and save aggressively to cover college costs.
 But there's another source of college funding that may be worth considering — loans.